 If Buckminster Fuller is known for any effort, it is the effort to provide shelter.
 But who did Fuller actually provide shelter for?
 The Lightful House and 4D House existed only on paper.
 The Dymaxion House existed only as a small scale model.
-The Dymaxion (Wichita) House existed as two full-scale models (one internal, one external, neither able to be connected to the other).
-The Dymaxion Deployment Unit did house US armed forces personnel – but the DDU was the invention of Victor C. Norquist, not Buckminster Fuller.
-The geodesic dome was invented by Walter Bauersfeld who made a number of dome shelters.
-Fuller never built a dome for sale as a shelter.
+The Dymaxion / Wichita House existed as two full-scale models (one internal, one external, neither able to be connected to the other).
+The Dymaxion Deployment Unit did house a small number of US armed forces personnel but the DDU was the invention of Victor C. Norquist, not Buckminster Fuller.
+The geodesic dome was invented by Walter Bauersfeld.
 Of the dozens of books by and about Fuller, of the thousands of articles on his life and work, most of them fail to give a single instance of when Fuller actually provided shelter to anyone.
 The Buckminster Fuller Bibliography by Trevor Blake is the first book to document that Fuller provided shelter for others with his own direct effort.

 The New York Times for 10 September 1932 includes an uncredited article titled “Single Jobless Men to Get Lodging House / Social Worker and Engineer Obtain Use of Tenement for Those Ineligible for City Aid.”
 The building in question was a then-deserted seven-story building located at 145 Ridge Street in New York City, New York.
 The social worker was Ben Howe and the engineer was Buckminster Fuller.
 Fuller is described as “editor of the magazine Shelter and head of Structural Study Associates, an engineering firm.”
 According to the article, the men who were renovating the building were hoping to live in it afterward.
 They were otherwise ineligible for benefits because they were not the head of a family.
 The building was to house two hundred and fifty men at a time and serve several thousand during Winter.
 Lieutenant R. E. Johnson was also involved in this project.
 He is described as a “former army construction engineer and commander of the United States Ex-Service Men’s Association.”
 At the time of the article, the shelter was under construction.
 The building described in this article no longer exists.